cherrywoods/meta-serialization-example/GenieFormat/README.md

-# 🧞‍♂️ (german equivalent: Flaschengeist)
+# 🧞‍♂️Format
 This is another example project for [MetaSerialization[(https://github.com/cherrywoods/swift-meta-serialization).

-The genie format is a simple format just consiting of this: 🔦 (You see, it's a modern genie).
+The genie format is a simple format just consisting of this: 🔦 (You see, it's a modern genie).
 What you make of it highly depends on you and what you ask the lamps genie.

-This exaple should demonstrate MetaSerializations capabilities for formats that aren't clear without context.
+This exaple should demonstrate MetaSerializations capabilities for formats that aren't determined in their interpretation (e.g. certain elements can be seen as keyed or unkeyed containers).
-There is a term for this, I don't know right now.

-Mainly Flaschengeist is about demonstrating the dynamically unwrapping meta tree ability of MetaSerialization.
-This gives you a better way to create containers when they are requested.

-...
-A better description will follow...
-...The implementation will also follow...
+GenieFormat demonstrates `Unwrapper`s dynamic meta tree unwinding features, that let you create container and nil metas when they are requested from a formerly uninterpreted meta.